benhoyt/cdnupload/README.rst

     deleting mobile_bbe960a25ea311d2.css

-There are many command-line options to control what files to upload, change the destination parameters, etc. And you can use the Python API directly if you need advanced features or if you need to add another destination “provider”.
-See details in the `command-line usage section below. <#command-line-usage>`_
+There are many `command-line options <#command-line-usage>`_ to control what files to upload, change the destination parameters, etc. And you can use the `Python API`_ directly if you need advanced features or if you need to add another destination “provider”.

 You’ll also need to **integrate with your web server** so that your web application knows the hash mapping and can output the correct static URLs.
 That can be as simple as a ``static_url`` template function that uses the key map JSON to convert from a file path to the destination key.
 See details in the `web server integration section below. <#web-server-integration>`_